elo-enterprises/lab-notebooks/printer/operating-procedures.md

   * Physically connect the printer to a computer running Pronterface via the USB cable connection on the side of the electronics box.
   * Open Pronterface and connect the appropriate port to the printer.
   * On the printer console, go to Big-60 Calibration --> Unified Bed Leveling --> Send Mesh to PC.
 Alternatively, this can be done by entering the command 'G29 T' into Pronterface.
 Inspect the data output in Pronterface, and verify that the largest variance is less than 1mm.
-    * If the maximum variance is 1mm or more, repeat the tilt calibration step.
+    * If the maximum variance is 1mm or more, repeat the Tilt calibration step.
-    * If the tilt calibration does not fix the problem, look for damage to the PEI sheet, or even the bed itself.
+    * If the Tilt calibration does not fix the problem, look for damage to the PEI sheet, or even the bed itself.
 They may need to be replaced.

 * Next, use the Modix online tool for UBL Adjustment, found [here](http://www.support.modix3d.com/ubl-editor-119/)
   * In the Modix UBL tool, change the size of the grid to 10 x 10.